What kinds of maintenance do heating and air conditioning systems need?

 Is there anything I should check prior to calling for service?

 Check to be sure the air conditioning system is turned on.
-Check the breakers and disconnects be sure there on or in the on position.
+Check the breakers and disconnects to be sure they’re on or in the on position.
 Be sure the thermostat is on and is calling for cooling or heating.
-Also make a note of any strange noises or smells.
+Also, make a note of any strange noises or smells.

 How do I know if my system is working properly?

 Is it making strange noises?
 Is it cooling or heating all areas of your home sufficiently?
 Has it been taking longer to cool down or heat up?
 Have your utility bills been rising for no apparent reason?
-Any of these are signs that you may have a problem that needs service.
-In most cases, the longer you delay, the worse any underlying problems will get.
-So be sure to contact Howard Services to check your system whenever you notice anything out of the ordinary.
+All of these are signs that you may have a problem that requires the services of a professional AC company.
+In most cases, the longer you delay, the worse any underlying problems will get, so be sure to contact Howard Services to check your system whenever you notice anything out of the ordinary.

 How important is it to get the right size heating and cooling equipment?